 Look out for costs

-when you’re downloading, uploading, playing in app games and sharing your information online.
+when you’re downloading, uploading, playing in app games, using the internet abroad and sharing your information online.

 Set and keep your password safe.

 When you are making a password, use capital and lower case letters, special characters and or numbers - for example, 7#Th1nKu_kN0w@7